OCA/server-tools/base_jsonify/readme/DESCRIPTION.rst

     ]

-Also the module provide a method "get_json_parser" on the ir.exports object that generate a parser from an ir.exports configuration
+Also the module provide a method "get_json_parser" on the ir.exports object that generate a parser from an ir.exports configuration.